rust-stuco/lectures/week12/parallelism.md

 * This allows the typechecker to verify that the lock is acquired before accessing a value (and eliminates a class of bugs)
   * If we know this, our multiple mutable references rule is not broken!
 * `x_data` is a `MutexGuard` type.
-  * It has deref coercion, so one can operate on it just like it was the actual data
+  * It has deref coercion, so we can operate on it as if it was the true value
-* When `x_data` is dropped, the mutex will be unlocked.
+  * When `x_data` is dropped, the mutex will be unlocked
 * `lock` may return an error if another thread panics

 ---